Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Evaluation

-From the experiment results, we have the following insights: a) context-aware privacy notions achieve better utility than context-free notions, and when the prior is more skewed, the advantage becomes even enhanced; b) LIP notion achieves better utility than the LDP notions when using the same prior related estimator, the utility gain lies in measuring the prior knowledge in the privacy notion. c) When the data domain increases, the utility under each notion decreases, but the decreased amount of the LIP notion is smaller than that of the LDP notion; d) Utilities of the models with latent variables are higher than those without because the collected data becomes less sensitive.
-When the correlation between $X$ and $G$ is weak, for some $\epsilon$s, $X$ can be directly published to achieve $0$ MSE.
+From the experimental results, we have the following insights: a) context-aware privacy notions provide better utility than context-free notions, and when the prior is more skewed, the advantage becomes even enhanced; b) LIP based mechanism achieves better utility than those based on LDP when using the same prior dependent estimator, the utility gain lies in measuring the prior knowledge in the privacy notion. c) When the data domain increases, the utility under each notion decreases.
+Incorporating encoding in the mechanism improves utility when $\epsilon$ is small. d) Utilities of the models with latent variables are higher than those without because the collected data becomes less sensitive.
+When the correlation between $ X $ and $ G $ is weak, for some $ \epsilon $, $ X $ can be directly published to achieve zero MSE.